winterpetrichor/SSSSS/README.md

 Uses SSS and a password to create encrypted files, only useful for decryption if the minimum shares (defined by you in the encryption step) is available, along with your password.

-#### *This software works, but is mainly just a part of my portfolio for now, testing and comments are welcome.
-Please feel free to download and test it out.
-Constructive criticism is welcome!*
+#### *This software works, but is mainly just a part of my educational portfolio for now, testing and comments are welcome!*
-#### *I've fielded this in a couple places, and there are technologies that supercede this implementation of SSS.
+#### *I don't recommend using this in a production environment since there are technologies that supercede this implementation of SSS.
 Please look into SSKR or Taproot with MuSig if you are interested in a more secure seed backup.*

 ## How to run the software
 Two options: